-Generally, Document editing tools follow the WYSIWYG (‘what you see is what you get’) approach for word formatting in which a GUI based approach is followed, and users go on to visualize the result as they type the content.
+Generally, Document editing tools follow the WYSIWYG (what you see is what you get) approach for word formatting in which a GUI-based approach is followed.
+Users go on to visualize the result as they type the content.

 However, there is another way of approaching Word Formatting.

-LaTeX editors make use of the WYSIWYM approach and separate the word formatting from the content entry task.
+LaTeX editors use the WYSIWYM approach and separate the word formatting from the content entry task.

 10 Top LaTeX Editors

-ShareLaTeX is one of those LaTeX Editors that does not require any kind of installations on your local device.
+ShareLaTeX is one of those LaTeX Editors that does not require any installations on your local device.

 ShareLaTeX comes to an online LaTeX editor that allows you to edit your documents right from your web browser.

-One of the main highlights of ShareLaTeX is its 400 templates that come built-in with it.
+One of the main highlights of ShareLaTeX is the 400 templates that come built-in with it.

 These templates include technical paper layouts, scientific magazine articles, CV, and much more.

-So, you can choose any such layout and get on with editing your content without thinking much about the formatting.
+So, you can choose any layout and get with editing your content without thinking much about the formatting.

 Another good feature of ShareLaTeX is that it enables users to collaborate on a document.
-ShareLaTeX also provides dragging and dropping of images, chat feature, document history, and external sharing of the completed document.
+ShareLaTeX also provides dragging and dropping images, chat features, document history, and external sharing of the completed document.

 ShareLaTeX is trusted by thousands of academia and is a powerful LaTeX editor, right from your web browser.